aditjain/read-from-complex-plist/README.md

 First, copy your TestSummary.plist file to Documents directory.
 Than use my functions to get the category wise test summary.

-Test summary will be stored in TestSummary.txt file in documents directory.
+    -If function writeSummaryToTextFile() is called, Test summary will be stored in TestSummary.txt file in documents directory.